andreasplesch/x_ite_dom/README.md

 ## Usage

-See index.xhtml and the examples in tests/ for usage of the code.
+See index.xhtml and the examples in tests/ and tests/html5 for usage of the code.

 ## Limitations

-Since X3D uses an XML encoding, xhtml encoded web pages are required.
+Since X3D uses an XML encoding, xhtml encoded web pages are preferred.
+Regular html case-insensitive encoding can be used as well but is less well tested.
+I

 - Most attributes of X3D elements should be controllable.
 - ProtoDeclarations cannot be modified, added or removed.